jasonsgunz/self-hosting-bot-discord/README.md

 - The bot automatically updates itself from GitHub on every launch
 - Your bot token is stored securely in `token.txt` next to the bot file
-- Log files are saved to your Downloads folder when using `stoplog` in CMD mode
+- Log files are saved to your Downloads folder when using `stoplog` in CMD mode -- Go over all steps again if u get into a Error.